pbswengineering/lilium/README.md

 As it should be clear by glancing at this README, Paolo Bernardi loves code names: :wink:
   * **Lilium**, the project name, doesn't have a specific meaning: it is just the Latin name for the lily flower.
 Most importantly, this code name facilitated the design of the project logo since fleur-de-lis outlines are widespread and well-known.
 A previous attempt at naming the project, "Iris", fell short of a decent logo design.
   * **Cecilia**, the sensor network module name, takes after the code name of Paolo Bernardi's house, which in turn is inspired by its location: St. Cecilia is the patroness saint of [Acquasparta](https://en.wikipedia.org/wiki/Acquasparta).
-  * **PBOTS**, the web scraper and mailing list module, is a pun on Paolo Bernardi name which just sounds good and barely applicable to this context (after all, a scraper is a kind of bot).